The-best-cat/player_attribute_display-fabric/README.md

 * Raw: Default.
 No changes.
 * Percentage: The value is multiplied by 100 and the % symbol is added.

 You can configure the decimal place of the value.
 It ranges from 0 to 5 (inclusive).
-If it is 0, the value is just displayed as an integer.
+If it is 0, the value is just displayed as a rounded integer.

 If the value requires certain calculation before being displayed, you can provide a mathematical expression.
 Use x to represent the original value.
 Unfortunately, substitution for other dynamic values is not supported at the moment.